-The United Nations Board of Auditors carries out an annual audit of the UNJSPF and reports to the UNJSPF Pension Board and to the United Nations General Assembly on the audit every year.
-The UNJSPF publishes quarterly reports on its investments and these can be viewed by visiting the UNJSPF at www.unjspf.org.
+The United Nations Board of Auditors carries out an annual audit of the Fund and reports to the Pension Board and to the United Nations General Assembly on the audit every year.
+The Fund publishes quarterly reports on its investments and these can be viewed by visiting the Fund at www.unjspf.org.

-4.10.
+5.10.
 Accrued liabilities

-Accrued liabilities consist of expenses that have been incurred during 2018 but remain to be paid.
-As at 1 March 2019, US\$4.2 million (of the US\$15.1 million total accrued liabilities) owed to grantees and suppliers which had been invoiced in the last two weeks of December 2018 were paid.
+Accrued liabilities consist of expenses that have been incurred during 2019 but remain to be paid.
+As at 20 February 2020, US\$4.8 million (of the US\$5.6 million total accrued liabilities) has been paid.